ilmenit/RastaConverter/BUILD.md

 - CMake can’t find libraries:
   - Prefer vcpkg presets (set `VCPKG_ROOT`)
   - Or provide `FREEIMAGE_DIR`, `SDL2_DIR`, `SDL2_TTF_DIR`
+  - Or install system dev packages (see above) and ensure `pkg-config` is installed
 - Windows runtime DLLs:
   - DLLs are copied to the output dir automatically when discoverable
 - MinGW on Windows: